 Once you’ve photographed the Bay of Fires and played on the beach at Binalong, be sure to hit up the Binalong Bay Cafe for great coffee and delicious desserts, complete with an awesome view of the beach.

-The town is primarily a fishing port popular with holiday makers and retirees for its mild climate and sunny weather.
-Bicheno is also a well-known place for seeing the fairy penguins.
+The town is primarily a fishing port popular with holidaymakers and retirees for its mild climate and sunny weather.
+Bicheno is also a well-known place for seeing fairy penguins.

 Strahan is a small port town with one of the best sunsets we have ever seen anywhere, and from where we did our cruise down the famous World Heritage Gordon River, one of the highlights of our month in Tassie.

-Stay in a rustic cottage, walk amongst the rainforest, kayak down the river or take a cruise on the historic Arcadia II.
-Access to Corinna is by barge boat (if coming from Strahan) and is a unique experience in Tasmania away from the mass tourism.
+Stay in a rustic cottage, walk amongst the rainforest, kayak down the river, or take a cruise on the historic Arcadia II.
+Access to Corinna is by barge boat (if coming from Strahan) and is a unique experience in Tasmania away from mass tourism.

 13. Cradle Mountain

 This area is also great for spotting wombats in the wild all year round, they even like rolling around in the snow.
-Cradle Mountain is 1 1/2 hours drive from Devonport, or 2 1/2 hours from Launceston.
+Cradle Mountain is 1.5 hour’s drive from Devonport or 2.5 hours from Launceston.